-YOUR SMI RESPONSES INDICATE THAT you think it is important to find a purpose in life, to identify something that, by making a difference, makes our life meaningful.
-It is not a good feeling for you not to have a meaningful life.
-And you wonder if you are on a journey of seeking and finding answers to the question of "Why am I here?"
-This is a great question!
+Your choices in the questionnaire indicate that it is not a good feeling for you not to have a meaningful life.
+And you wonder if we are on journey of seeking and finding answers to the question of "Why am I here?"